atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Discussion:** The committee discussed the need for larger dimensions in the public right-of-way.
 See discussion under Section X02.3.1.3.

-#### X02.3.8 Street identification and other pedestrian signage.
+##### X02.3.8 Street identification and other pedestrian signage

+###### X02.3.8.1 General

-**X02.3.8.1 General.** Street identification and other *pedestrian* signage shall comply with proposed ADAAG Section 703, except as noted in Section X02.3.8.3, Section X02.3.8.4, and Section X02.3.8.5.
+Street identification and other *pedestrian* signage shall comply with proposed ADAAG Section 703, except as noted in Section X02.3.8.3, Section X02.3.8.4, and Section X02.3.8.5.
 Braille signs shall comply with proposed ADAAG Section 703.5.

 **Discussion:** The committee is recommending some provisions for tactile signage which are more stringent than in proposed ADAAG Section 703 because, in outdoor environments, touch is frequently less sensitive due to cold.
 The intent is to maximize legibility of tactile signs in adverse conditions.

-#### X02.3.8.2 Types of signage
+###### X02.3.8.2 Types of signage

 **(A) Street Identification. **Street signs shall comply with requirements of Section X02.3.8.5.
 Where an Accessible Pedestrian Signal is provided, visual and tactile street identification complying with Section X02.3.8.3 and Braille complying with proposed ADAAG Section 703.5 is required above the *push button*.